Douglas DC-3: DC-3 in the 21st century

 DC-3 flown as a warbird, previously flew for the Royal New Zealand Air Force and New Zealand's National Airways Corporation.

-Perhaps unique among prewar aircraft, the DC-3 continues to fly in active commercial and military service as of 2025, ninety years after the type's first flight in 1935, although the number is dwindling due to expensive maintenance and a lack of spare parts.
+Perhaps unique among prewar aircraft, the DC-3 continues to fly in active commercial and military service as of 2025, ninety years after the type's first flight in 1935.
+However, the number is dwindling due to maintenance costs, age, and insurance costs.
 There are small operators with DC-3s in revenue service and as cargo aircraft or as air charters.
 Applications of the DC-3 have included passenger service, aerial spraying, freight transport, military transport, missionary flying, skydiver shuttling and sightseeing.
 There have been a very large number of civil and military operators of the DC-3/C-47 and related types, which would have made it impracticable to provide a comprehensive listing of all operators.

 A common saying among aviation enthusiasts and pilots is "the only replacement for a DC-3 is another DC-3".
 Its ability to use grass or dirt runways makes it popular in developing countries or remote areas, where runways may be unpaved.

 The oldest surviving DST is N133D, the sixth Douglas Sleeper Transport built, manufactured in 1936.
 This aircraft was delivered to American Airlines on 12 July 1936 as NC16005.
 In 2011 it was at Shell Creek Airport, Punta Gorda, Florida.
 It has been repaired and has been flying again, with a recent flight on 25 April 2021.
 The oldest DC-3 still flying is the original American Airlines Flagship Detroit (c/n 1920, the 43rd aircraft off the Santa Monica production line, delivered on 2 March 1937), which appears at airshows around the United States and is owned and operated by the Flagship Detroit Foundation.
+The last DC-3 flying in regular scheduled passenger service was, As of 2026, flown by Aerolíneas del Llano in Colombia.

 The base price of a new DC-3 in 1936 was around $60,000–$80,000, and by 1960 used aircraft were available for $75,000.
 In 2023, flying DC-3s can be bought from $400,000-$700,000.

-As of 2024, the Basler BT-67 with additions to handle cold weather and snow runways are used in Antarctica including regularly landing at the South Pole during the austral summer.
+As of 2024, the Basler BT-67 with additions to handle cold weather and snow runways was used in Antarctica, including regularly landing at the South Pole during the austral summer.